Donita Dey Page

 Born in Victoria, Donita attended school at Warrnambool and Mortlake.
 Teaching herself to play guitar and having some lessons to learn bass.

-Donita Dey At 17 years of age Donita performed her first gig singing solo, love, to air on Radio 3YB for their Hospital Appeal Day.
+Donita Dey At 17 years of age Donita performed her first gig singing solo, live, to air on Radio 3YB for their Hospital Appeal Day.
 Soon after the band "The Western Ramblers" was formed with Donita doing vocals and playing bass with 3 local lads.
 The group recorded 10 songs written by her father with EP's, Singles and an Album on the Tower Hill Record Label.
 The Westerners were very successful in Victoria with their own weekly half hour radio program on 3CS out of Colac as well they made appearances on the "Reg Lindsay Country & Western Hour TV Show".

 At the age of 20 Donita left the group to go touring with "Buddy Williams" for six months, after that a move to Sydney to try the Club Scene.
 Working as a Security Officer at Waltons Department Store during the day and singing at night.
 Whilst there was not much time to sleep, Donita enjoyed the life of an entertainer so it wasn't too long before a full time entertainment career was embarked upon.
 Doing many tours with "The Singing Kettles", "Men of Country", "Grand Junction" etc. as well as doing her own club show.